goitacademy/javascript-homework/v2/11/README.en.md

 Add the display of large images with the [SimpleLightbox](https://simplelightbox.com/) library for a full gallery.

-- In your markup, wrap each image card in a link as said in the documentation.
+- In your markup, wrap each image card in a link as stated in the documentation.
 - The library has a `refresh()` method that must be called every time after adding a new group of image cards.

-In order to add the CSS code of the library to the project, you need to add one more import, aside from the one described in the documentation.
+In order to add the CSS code of the library to the project, you need to add one more import aside from the one described in the documentation.

 ```js
 // Described in import SimpleLightbox from 'simplelightbox' documentation;